shashwata2003/GoogleDocs-Clone/README.md

 - Run yarn install to install all the dependancies
 - Run yarn start
 - The project will run on port 3000

+# Steps to use the project:
+- Login using Google Accounts
+- Create a new document
+- And boom you have a new google Docs file

 # About the Project:
 The Google Docs Clone project on GitHub is a React-based web application developed with the integration of Firebase 9, TailwindCSS, and Draft.js.